chrismerkord/mncose20-rlab/bluestem-assignment.Rmd

 ## Create script

+It's always easier to modify existing code than to create new code from scratch.

-For this assignment, you can use the script you just created to analyze **beak length** as a starting point.
+For this assignment, you can use the code you just created to analyze **beak length** as a starting point.

-That script is available here: [Beak Length Script](beak-length-script.html)

-1. Create a new R script, save it as `plant_height.R`
+Create a new R script, save it as `plant_height.R`.
+Then go to the [Beak Length Script](beak-length-script.html), copy the code, and paste it into your new plant height script.

-2. It's always easier to modify existing code than to create new code from scratch.
-To make sure you start off with a nice clean copy of the beak length code, follow [this link  &rarr;](lab1_beak_length_script.html) to copy the code for the beak length script
+## Modify script

+Go through the script looking for code that refers to finches or variables in the finches dataset.

+Replace each instance with the analogous word or variable name for the bluestem dataset.

-3. Use "find and replace" (the magnifying glass on the Source tab toolbar) to modify the script.
+If you are feeling saavy, use "find and replace" (the magnifying glass on the Source tab toolbar) to modify the script.
+Be careful, though!
+With great power comes great responsibility.
+It's easy to accidentally replace something you didn't mean to.
+And triple check your spelling before you Replace All.
+Remember that R is case sensitive and don't mistake any underscores for spaces.

+To get you moving along, here are some suggestions:

 - replace `finches` with `bluestem`
 - replace `beak_length` with `plant_height`
 - replace `outcome` with `location`
 - replace `died` with `lowland` and replace `survived` with `upland`
 - change the x- and y-axis labels on the histogram
 - change the x- and y-axis labels on the bar chart
 - change the name of the file you save the histogram as
 - change the name of the file you save the bar chart as

-4. Save the `plant_height.R` script
+Now save the `plant_height.R` script.
+If you see any red x's pop up on the left side of your script, those indicate potential errors.
+Hover your mouse over them to see the error message and try to solve the problem before you run the code.
+Your instructor or a friend will come in handy with solving any errors.

-5. Run the `plant_height.R` script, one line at a time, watching for errors.
-If you performed step 3 correctly, you shouldn't get any errors.
+Finally, run the `plant_height.R` script, one line at a time, watching for errors and looking closely at any figures you generate.
+If you get an error or notice a mistake, fix it and start running the code again from the top.
-6. Insert the figures into your word document
-    - Open your project folder in the Finder.
-    - Open your Word document.
-    - Drag the figures from the Finder into your open Word document.

 ## Repeat for rame length